Neil2813/razorpay-buildathon/README.md

 ---

-## System Architecture
+## System Architecture (AWS Enterprise Scalability)

 The GLASSBOX Architecture is an enterprise-grade, event-driven, and bound multi-agent system designed for autonomous agentic commerce.
+Built entirely on **AWS**, the infrastructure is designed to guarantee high availability and fault tolerance so that it **will not break at 2 AM under 1,000+ concurrent transaction load**.
 It balances the non-deterministic reasoning of generative AI agents with strict, deterministic governance (spending limits, circuit breakers, risk gates, and regulatory auditability).

 ### Layer-by-Layer Breakdown